Siemens-Healthineers/K2s/docs/user-guide/cluster-ip-addresses.md

 The `clusterip-webhook` runs as a Deployment in the `k2s-clusterip-webhook` namespace.
 On every `Service` CREATE request, it:

 1. Checks if the Service already has an explicit `clusterIP` (or is headless / ExternalName) — if so, it does nothing.
-2. Reads the `k2s.io/os` label — `windows` routes to the Windows subnet, anything else (or absent) routes to Linux.
+2. Looks up Deployments, StatefulSets, and DaemonSets in the same namespace whose pod template labels match the Service selector.
+If the workload has `kubernetes.io/os: windows` in its `nodeSelector`, the Windows subnet is used.
+3. If no matching workload is found, checks running Pods and their Node's `kubernetes.io/os` label as a fallback.
+4. Defaults to the Linux subnet if no OS can be determined.
-3. Lists existing Services to find which IPs are already in use.
+5. Lists existing Services to find which IPs are already in use.
-4. Picks the first free IP in the target subnet range (`.50` – `.254`).
+6. Picks the first free IP in the target subnet range (`.50` – `.254`).
-5. Returns a JSON Patch that sets `spec.clusterIP` on the Service.
+7. Returns a JSON Patch that sets `spec.clusterIP` on the Service.

 TLS certificates for the webhook are generated automatically via init Jobs during cluster setup.